xamarin/xamarin-forms-samples/ClassHierarchy/README.md

 ---
-name: ClassHierarchy
+name: Xamarin.Forms - ClassHierarchy
 description: This program uses .NET reflection to display a scrollable hierarchy of all Xamarin.Forms classes, structures, and enumerations.
-Non-instantiable classes are displayed in the system accent color.
-ClassHierarchy is a handy reference for Xamarin.Forms developers, as well as demonstrating using the StackLayout and ScrollView from code.
+Non-instantiable...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: